Jason Lee Scott: Mighty Morphin Power Rangers

 Some time later, Jason, Trini and Zack are chosen to act as ambassadors at a Peace Conference in Switzerland (after the actors playing the characters left the show over contract disputes, the characters simply being shown in their Ranger uniforms, using old footage, or with doubles who were never directly facing the cameras, until the transfer could be incorporated into the plot of the show), and are forced to leave the team.
 Zordon chooses Rocky DeSantos to replace Jason as the Red Ranger.

 Power Rangers Zeo

-Jason returns in Power Rangers Zeo, taking over the powers of the Gold Zeo Ranger from Trey of Triforia when Trey went injured in a fight with Varox bounty hunters and required someone else to hold his powers until he could heal.
-His return is greatly welcomed by his old friends Tommy and Billy.
-Jason also quickly makes new friends out of the newer Rangers Adam Park, Katherine Hillard and Tanya Sloan.
-However, Rocky soon becomes disturbed by his teammates' love for Jason, as he feels he is being replaced by the Ranger he previously replaced.
-After risking his life to prove himself to be worthy despite Jason's popularity, Rocky eventually accepts Jason as a friend.
-Rocky also adopts the same jovial relationship with Jason that he has with everyone else.
-When Tommy gets kidnapped by Prince Gasket, Katherine steps forward to break the spell under Tommy and Jason and the others follow her lead.
-Jason is also chosen by Tanya to become the guardian of Auric the Conqueror after he promises that he can be trusted with it.
-However he ends up getting it stolen from.
-Despite his mistake, Tanya forgives him.
-He also dates a local waitress, Emily (Lesley Pedersen).
+Jason returns in Power Rangers Zeo, taking over the powers of the Gold Zeo Ranger temporarily from Trey of Triforia when Trey was injured in a fight with Varox bounty hunters and required someone else to hold his powers until he could heal.
+Jason is also chosen by Tanya to become the guardian of Auric the Conqueror for a time.
+He dates a local waitress, Emily (Lesley Pedersen).

 Jason returns the Gold Ranger powers to Trey in the final episode of Zeo when he finds out that he cannot handle it much longer, as they are draining away - along with his life force - due to the Gold Ranger powers not being intended for human physiology.
 However, there are no apparent long-term effects, and Jason appears perfectly healthy after he transfers it back to Trey.
-Retired from superheroics once more, Jason then happily focuses on his relationship with Emily.
-Jason drops out of High School and doesn't graduate with the others.
-He does make his return in the Turbo movie.